phpgears/immutability/README.md

 ## Usage

-ImmutabilityBehaviour trait enforces you to avoid public properties and not create any public methods (other than __construct) on your class by calling `checkImmutability` method on object construction, **always and only in the constructor**
+ImmutabilityBehaviour trait enforces you to avoid public properties and mutable methods in your class by calling `checkImmutability` method on object construction

 This mentioned behaviour let alone would run your objects completely useless so you must provide an implementation of the abstract method `getAllowedInterfaces`, returning a list of interfaces whose public methods will be allowed in your class.
-Although _discouraged_ you can also provide classes as it can prove useful in some cases
+Even though it is _discouraged_, you can also provide class names as it can prove useful in some cases, use wisely

+Few PHP magic methods are allowed to be defined as public, namely __construct,__destruct, __get, __isset, __sleep, __wakeup, __toString, __set_state, __clone, __debugInfo

 ```php
 use Gears\Immutability\ImmutabilityBehaviour;